exercism/v3/docs/maintainers/determining-concepts.md

 All Concepts covered in a Concept Exercise must either be taught by it, or must be marked as a prerequisite in the `config.json`.

+### Naming Concept Exercises

+Concept Exercises should be named after their story/theme, _not_ after its concept(s).
+The following rules apply to naming Concept Exercises:

+1. Use lowercase.
+1. Use [kebab-case][kebab-case].
+1. Use the original name when forking an exercise without major changes.

+Good examples:

+- `tim-from-marketing`
+- `lucians-luscious-lasagna`
+- `calculator-conundrum`

+Bad examples:

+- `TIM-FROM-MARKETING`: should use lowercase (i.e. `tim-from-marketing`)
+- `TimFromMarketing`: should use use kebab-case (i.e. `tim-from-marketing`)
+- `floating-point-numbers`: should not use a concept

 ### Basics

 When designing Concept Exercises, you'll find that the same basic Concepts will pop-up as prerequisites.
-As such, each track's first exercise should be a `basics` exercise, which aims to have the student become familiar with the basics of working in that language.
+As such, each track's first exercise should be an exercise that unlocks the `basics` concept, which aims to have the student become familiar with the basics of working in that language.
 The basics will differ between languages, but you can think of things like knowing how to define and call a function/method or how to define variables.
-For an example, see the [C# basics exercise][csharp-basics].
+For an example, see [this C# exercise][csharp-lucians-luscious-lasagna].

-To make the `basics` exercise the very first exercise, it must be the only exercise with no prerequisites.
+To make the basics exercise the very first exercise, it must be the only exercise with no prerequisites.
 If an exercise has a prerequisite other than `basics`, you can omit the `basics` prerequisite.

 ### Naming Concepts